disconnector/devop_day/courseware/courseware.md

   * How do you revert versions of code across many developers in sync?
   * You use a *version control system*
   * Examples are Subversion, CVS, Mercurial, Git, etc etc

+---

+##Github
   *  GitHub is a public (or private!) code repository with version control
-      * Commit, push, checkout, clone, fork
+  * Push, commit, checkout, clone, fork code . . . from anywhere in the world
+  * Private repos available

   Demo with Github

 ----
 # Vagrant